Canon 1D Mark II vs Sony A7 II

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Sony A7 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (8.3 vs 5 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.